-You know how sometimes you just really, really need to hear The Ketchup Song as soon as humanly possible?
+You know how sometimes you just really, really need to hear Bye Bye Bye as soon as humanly possible?

 You fire it up on YouTube, sit back, get lost in the deep lyrics, then open your eyes to a train of sniggering commuters, who can see what you’re listening to on your screen. #thatawkwardmomentwhen

-Obviously you’d have turned the screen off to hide your guilty pleasure, but if you’re not in Mexico, New Zealand, Australia or the US, then you’re out of luck.
-Currently they’re the only countries in which YouTube Red - Google’s premium service which throws Play Music into the mix too - has rolled out.
+Obviously, you’d have turned the screen off to hide your guilty pleasure, but if you’re not in Mexico, New Zealand, Australia or the US, then you’re out of luck.
+Currently they’re the only countries in which YouTube Red - Google’s premium service that throws Play Music into the mix too - has rolled out.

-One of the features of YouTube Red, in addition to saving offline videos and removing ads - is the ability to continue playing the audio of a video when the app is minimised, or when your phone or tablet’s screen is off.
+One of the features of YouTube Red, in addition to being able to save offline videos and removing ads - is the ability to continue playing the audio of a video when the app is minimised or when your phone or tablet’s screen is off.

-If you’re not subscribed to Spotify, Apple Music, Tidal or another music streaming service, then YouTube is the best option for getting your music fix, especially if you’re into obscure remixes and amateur artists.
+If you’re not subscribed to Saavn, Apple Music or another music streaming service, then YouTube is the best option for getting your music fix, especially if you’re into obscure remixes and amateur artists.

 Background YouTube listening on iOS